Male Military Spouse, Eric Gardner, shares How To Avoid Becoming a Military Divorce Statistic and Build a solid marital foundation.

-Learning the support role as a male military spouse was very, VERY difficult for me.
+Learning the support role as a civilian male military spouse (civilian husband married to a military wife) was very, VERY difficult for me.
 When I look back, I point to my pride and immaturity as major factors in my slow learning and acceptance of the role.

 I changed over time, but time did not change me.
 I had to continuously choose to "fall back" and develop this as a way of thinking.
 That's not an easy thing to do when you're an aggressive, no-nonsense dude like me.
-Faith in Christ is what changed my mind and changed me, allowing me see that love requires that I demonstrate what it is to be my wife's support in a sacrificial manner.
+Acting on my faith in Christ is what changed my mind and changed me, allowing me see that love requires that I demonstrate what it is to be my wife's support in a sacrificial manner.

 Here is something for Valentine's Day - a re-post of one of my blog entries about demonstrating my love and support for my wife after a difficult week.

 It is the end of a tough week for my wife.
 She had some VIPs and had to deliver a briefing today.
 After 16 years as a male military spouse, I think I've finally learned how to give her the best support.

 Friday is always a good day.
 The feeling of coasting downhill is what I have and it makes the hilly drive to pick up my daughter from school a lot more enjoyable.

 Today was really about cleaning up and making a relaxing environment for my wife so she could really get comfortable, unwind her mind and get rid of the stress.
 So, I tackled housekeeping tasks throughout the day, focusing on the areas of high impact - bathrooms, bedrooms and laundry.